matemagyari/principle/README.md

 ### On the importance of constraints
-It's a natural phenomena that as a code base grows, the level of quality becomes harder and harder to uphold, simply because the ever increasing complexity outgrows the developers' capability to keep up with it.
-Code analysers have been born for easing the burden on the developers and highlight the problems with the code.
-A common experience though, that even the best tools are useless if the developers can ignore them.
-But an analyser built into the build process, so it can break it, much like CI servers do if tests fail or coverage drops, is an unignorable way to enforce good practices and keep the level of quality constantly high from the start.
+As a code base grows, the level of quality becomes gradually harder to uphold, because the ever increasing complexity outgrows the developers' capability to keep up with it.
+Static code analysers are meant to ease the burden on the developers and highlight the problems with the code.
+But even the best tools are useless if the developers can ignore them.
+An analyser built into the build process, so it can break it, much like CI servers do if tests fail or coverage drops, is an unignorable way to enforce good practices and keep the level of quality constantly high from the start.

 # Introduction
 JPrinciple is a lightweight, non-intrusive static code analyzer written in Scala for Java/Scala projects in the form of a Maven plugin.
 It runs the analysis during the build process, logs the results and even breaks the build if the predefined allowed number of violations is exceeded, enforcing discipline on the developer and ensuring that the code quality never drops.